thufschmitt/tix-papers/synthesis.md

   occurrence typing,
 - an improved definition of bidirectional typing for set-theoretic type-systems.
-  In particular, a technique to propagate type informations through the syntactic tree (and in particular through lambdas)
+  In particular, a technique to propagate type informations through the syntactic tree (especially through lambdas),
 - an extension of the gradual type-system of @CL17 with records,
-- a new way of typing records with dynamic labels that extends the formalism of
+- a new way of typing records with dynamic labels that extends the formalism established by @Fri04 in the case of static records.
-  @Fri04 with static records.

 But besides these technical aspects, the most important contribution of this work is, by far, that it brings together and integrates into a unique system five different typing techniques that hitherto lived in isolation one from the other, that is:

-1. gradual typing [@ST06][@CL17]
+1. gradual typing [@ST06; @CL17]
 2. occurrence typing [@FH08]
 3. set-theoretic types [@Fri04]
-4. bidirectional typing techniques [@HP98]
+4. bidirectional typing techniques [@HP98; @DN13]
 5. dynamic records

 The important distinctive aspect that characterizes our study is that this